alexandrecela10/User-Intelligence-DataPlatform-CI-CD/README.md

 # User-Intelligence
-Ideated, created, and deployed User Intelligence dataplatform, centralizing key user informations, also engineering features.
+Ideated, created with SQL and DBT, and deployed (version control, CI/CD) User Intelligence dataplatform, centralizing key user informations, also engineering features.
 What makes a user more likely to be retained?